KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 - Open requests.
 - Hazards affecting the team.
 - Assigned actions pending GM result.

-Track unresolved incident items:
+- Track unresolved incident items

-- East access blocked.
-- Pine and 6th utility hazard.
-- South entrance civilians.
-- Medical movement/contact point.
-- Apartment 3B unconfirmed missing-person report.
-- East-side voices/balcony residents.
-- Logistics resource assignment.

 ## Working With the GM

-When NCO needs an outcome, ANCO should ask GM.
+When NCO needs an outcome, ANCO should should present his exact notes to the GM.
+The GM may respond at that moment, in a period of time, or maybe even not at all, depending on the traffic.

-Examples:

-- “GM, NCO assigned Logistics to Pine and 6th.
-What is the result?”
-- “GM, Rescue Alpha was asked to check apartment 3B from outside.
-What do they observe?”
-- “GM, Medical has safe route and contact point.
-Can they arrive before final roll call?”

-Do not let operators invent outcomes.
+Do not invent outcomes.
 Route outcome questions to GM.